Karine-Huang/T2I-CompBench/Readme.md

 ## 🚩 **New Features/Updates**
 - ✅ Dec.
 02, 2023.
 Release the inference code for generating images in metric evaluation.
-- ✅ Nov.
-03, 2023. 💥 Evaluation metric adopted by 🧨 [**DALL-E 3**](https://cdn.openai.com/papers/dall-e-3.pdf) as the evaluation metric for compositionality.
+- ✅ Oct.
+20, 2023. 💥 Evaluation metric adopted by 🧨 [**DALL-E 3**](https://cdn.openai.com/papers/dall-e-3.pdf) as the evaluation metric for compositionality.
 - ✅ Sep.
 30, 2023. 💥 Evaluation metric adopted by 🧨 [**PixArt-α**](https://arxiv.org/pdf/2310.00426.pdf) as the evaluation metric for compositionality.
 - ✅ Sep.
 22, 2023. 💥 Paper accepted to Neurips 2023.
 - ✅ Jul.
 9, 2023.
 Release the dataset, training and evaluation code.